Updated May, 2023

 Understanding the Economics of Tile Drainage

 There are more than six million acres of cropland in Iowa where wetness limits productivity.
 Slightly more than half of the 375 different soils series mapped in Iowa have problems with excess water.
 The drainage of farmland is obviously important for improving the productivity of Iowa agriculture.
-Based on the large number of acres susceptible to excessive wetness and the yield response from removing this wetness, farmers and landowners are becoming increasingly interested in drainage.
+Based on the large number of acres susceptible to excessive wetness and the yield response from removing this wetness, farmers and landowners are continuously interested in drainage.

 The two major methods of farmland drainage are surface drainage where standing water is removed using surface ditches and subsurface drainage where excess water is removed through a system of underground drainage tiles.
 This publication deals only with subsurface tile drainage.